This is the total amount paid in malware ransom and how the virus spread

 Each location shows a computer that was infected but that did not have its files taken hostage because the kill switch prevented the attack.
 This map gives a general sense of how the malware spread.

 The map shows a slight dip in malware preventions around 3 pm.
-The kill switch temporarily halted it at that time.
+The kill switch temporarily went offline at that time.